310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% bubble Eichi %}
 Yes.
 Well, I want to think that we were at least able to become friends.

-Fufu, you know… For once, it seems like Keito is going all-out this time around.
+Fufu, you know… It seems like Keito is unusually going all-out this time around.

 So the Student Council duties were delayed a bit, and Anzu-chan and I tried to finish up the rest of it at the Student Council office.